We may earn affiliate commissions for the recommended products. Learn more.

 Is shared hosting good enough for a blog?

 Yes, shared hosting is often enough for a blog.
-Unless your blog is more like an online publication with many content pieces released every week, or carries a lot of heavy graphics such as animations, high-resolution images, or a lot of video material.
+Unless your blog is more like a media house with many content pieces released every week, or carries a lot of heavy graphics such as animations, high-resolution images, or a lot of video material.
 In this case, VPS or cloud hosting is a better option.
 However, in my experience, most blogs are small and can function perfectly with shared hosting resources.

 Blog hosting FAQs